Customer Service: Code of Practice and Role Development

 To do this you will need to check that your complaint handling process works for your most awkward customers and for your most passive customers.
 This will turn many of your most awkward customers into your best customers, and some of your most passive customers into awkward customers, but you will now be receiving complaints, which if you were not seeing any before is a major advance.

 With all these new complaints you will need some expert input and ideas about how to improve things.
 Lucky for you, your employees are the world's best experts at improving your services to your customers, so it makes sense to ask for their help.

-Obviously ensure your customers' complaints are resolved along the way, and equally importantly, help the organization to develop the capability (and culture) to identify the causes of problems and to rectify the root causes, to prevent the problems happening again.
+Obviously ensure your customers' complaints are resolved along the way, and equally importantly, help the organisation to develop the capability (and culture) to identify the causes of problems and to rectify the root causes, to prevent the problems happening again.

 Empower and encourage your customer service staff to give feedback about the systems and policies within which you expect them to work and deliver great customer service.
-Train and develop and nurture and love your customer service staff - they are almost certainly your most under-valued and under-utilized asset.
+Train and develop and nurture and love your customer service staff - they are almost certainly your most under-valued and under-utilised asset.
 They will perform as you treat them.
-If you treat customer service staff like battery hens don't expect them to take much of an interest in your organization.
+If you treat customer service staff like battery hens don't expect them to take much of an interest in your organisation.

 Think creatively about the emphasis and status you give to the customer service role.
 Customer service staff are widely under-valued and under-utilised.
 They are by nature extremely helpful and loyal people, capable of doing a lot more for you than they are typically empowered to do.
 So empower them, and you will see significant improvements in customer satisfaction, because the experts will be taking care of it for you.

 Customer Service Case Study